XiaozhouCui/emailclient/README.md

 # Emailclient

-This Angular project provides the user interface for a email client.
-By calling various API endpoints at `https://api.angular-email.com`, you can register new accounts and login.
+This Angular project provides the user interface of an email client.
+By calling API endpoints at `https://api.angular-email.com`, you can register new accounts and login.
 Once authenticated, you can send, receive and reply emails using your newly registered email address.

 ## Technologies used

-*Angular 10
+- Angular 10
-*TypeScript
-*RxJs
-*Router
-*ReactiveForms
+- TypeScript
+- RxJs
+- Router
+- ReactiveForms
-*Dependency Injection
+- Dependency Injection
-\*Decorators
+- Decorators
+- Semantic UI

 ## How to use

-Once you registered as a new user, your email address will be `username@angular-email.com`.
+Once you registered a new username, your email address will be `username@angular-email.com`.

 ## Development server